South-East area fishing rules

 - Collection of shellfish and seaweed is prohibited between Marfells Beach and the Conway River out to a distance of 4 nautical miles.

-Details, including a map of the closed area, are in the 'Closures and restrictions' box on this page.
+Details of closures, including maps of the closed areas, are in the box called 'Closures and restrictions'

 What you need to know

 This area, includes the east coast of the South Island between Clarence Point near Kaikoura, down to Slope Point, Southland, and extending out 200 nautical miles to the Chatham Islands.
-However, it excludes a small area around Kaikoura, which has different rules.
+Note, it excludes a small area around Kaikōura, which has different rules.

 All recreational fishing – including potting, netting and all other fishing methods – is covered by rules.